 Ready your backpacks because these are the 13 top backpacking destinations from the north down to the southern tip of the Philippines.

 13 Top Backpacking Destinations in the Philippines

 1. Vigan City, Ilocos Sur

 If you have an appetite for some world-class heritage sites, no need to look further because you can find it in the city located in the western coast of Luzon, Philippines.
 What makes Vigan City a spectacular backpacker's destination is its successful heritage conservation which takes you down memory lane of the Spanish era.
 Walking around the old cobblestone street of Crisologo, exploring some old heritage mansions and taking a Calesa ride, which is by the way, their natural mode of transportation, are reminiscent of the past making Vigan a culturally-rich town.

-Hailed as the culinary capital of the Philippines, Pampanga prides itself to have the best Filipino-rooted cuisines.
-From Mabalacat to San Fernando, the amount of food places is enormous.
-You’ll hear nobody that won’t talk about their famous sisig and halo-halo when you go backpacking around.
-If you’re a travel junkie or a foodie, or a little of both, then this province in Central Luzon is the perfect place for you.
+Hailed as the culinary capital of the Philippines, Pampanga prides itself to having the best Filipino-rooted cuisines.
+From Mabalacat to San Fernando, the amount of foodie spots is enormous.
+You'll hear nobody that won't talk about their famous sisig and halo-halo when you go backpacking around.
+If you're a travel junkie or a foodie, or a little of both, then this province in Central Luzon is the perfect place for you.

 Deemed as the birthplace of scuba diving in the Philippines due to its proximity from Metro Manila, Anilao has continued to attract many thrill-seeking souls around the world.
 There's a lot of things to do in Anilao other than scuba diving.
 You can actually hop on a boat and go to nearby island of Sombrero and stroll barefoot in the short strip of its therapeutic sandy beaches and go trekking at Mt.
 Gulugod Baboy in less than an hour.